Prisms and Prismatic Cohomology: -rings

 In particular, taking $J_1=J_2=I$, we see that $\delta(I^2)\subset I$ as $p\in I$ by assumption.
 Taking $J_1=J_2=I^{2^n}$ then shows inductively that $\delta(I^{2^{n+1}})\subset I^{2^n}$, as desired. \end{proof}

 \begin{lemma}[\'Etale maps] Let $A$ be a $\delta$-ring equipped with a finitely generated ideal $I \subset A$ containing $p$.
-Assume that $B$ is an $A$-algebra such that $B$ is derived $I$-complete, and $A\to B$ is $I$-completely \'etale.
+Assume that $B$ is a derived $I$-complete and $I$-completely \'etale $A$-algebra.
 Then $B$ admits a unique $\delta$-structure compatible with the one on $A$. \end{lemma}

-This lemma implies, in particular, that the $\delta$-structure on $A$ passes uniquely up to its derived $I$-completion for any $I \subset A$ containing a power of $p$.
+This lemma implies, in particular, that the $\delta$-structure on $A$ passes uniquely to its derived $I$-completion for any $I \subset A$ containing a power of $p$.

 \begin{proof} We use the characterization of $\delta$-rings in terms of $W_2$ as in Remark~\ref{ThetaW2}.
 By Elkik's algebraization theorem, we can write $B$ as the derived $I$-completion of some \'etale $A$-algebra $B^\prime$.
 Then $W_2(A)\to W_2(B^\prime)$ is \'etale by van der Kallen's theorem, cf.~\cite[Theorem 10.4]{BMS1}.
 We claim that $W_2(B)$ is the derived $I$-completion of $W_2(B^\prime)$, when regarded as $A$-algebras via $A\xrightarrow{w_A} W_2(A)\to W_2(B^\prime)$.
 For this, note that there is a short exact sequence